JinzhuWANG/biodiversity_data/backup_codes/readme.txt

 Author: Jinzhu WANG
 Data:   5 July 2024
+Email:  wangjinzhulala@gmail.com

-Here are backup code to calculate biodiversity contributions from each landuse type.
+Here are backup code to calculate biodiversity contributions from each landuse type in the "Indexing way".

 Reasons of not using these code:
-    - Codes here need to warp dvars (1D vector, num.
-334) to 2D map, which is expensive computation.
-    - The parallelising functions are very complicated when migrating these code to LUTO main project.
+    - The indexing way is not exac in extrating values from biodiversity maps.
+For example, if we sample from biodiversity map by resfactor 10, there will be a lot of information loss.